FAQs

 Background Checks

-MIT is committed to promoting the well-being and safety of children who participate in Institute programs or activities and in programs that outside organizations deliver on campus.
+MIT is committed to promoting the well-being and safety of children who participate in institute programs or activities and in programs that outside organizations deliver on campus.
 Criminal background checks may reveal prior convictions that would make it inappropriate for someone to participate in a program or activity with minors.

 Yes, in certain instances.
-For example, in cases where an MIT faculty/staff/student has successfully completed a background check within a four-year timeframe, a new background check may not necessary.
+For example, in cases where an MIT faculty/staff/student has successfully completed a background check within a four-year timeframe, a new background check may not be necessary.
 A record of the past background check must be provided and verified before the individual can interact with children or teens.
 However, certain programs do require annual background checks – please check with the program administrator.

 No, only the Primary Supervisor and Alternate Supervisor must be background checked.
 The supervisors are responsible for the minor's safety throughout the work or internship experience.